Beaumont Primary School

 How does Beaumont make sure our pupils feel valued?

+Wellbeing Wednesdays where each class have 15 minutes at the end of the day to take part in something to reinforce their positive wellbeing.
 We celebrate all of our children's BRILLIANCE and every class has a Brilliance Register which shows every child's individual talent and gifts.
 Each week we have two Stars of the Week in every class, a sharing assembly for both lower school and upper school, a reading champion and a rewards scheme called Class Dojo.
 Each week the School Parliament meet to discuss improvements, recommendations and solutions.
 Each term, every child takes part in a well-being questionnaire and the findings from these are shared with the class teachers and discussed in reflection times.
 At the end of every day there is an opportunity for quiet reflective time.
 This involves the children thinking about their day and finding several positives things that happened and an 'even better if'.

 Below are the links to each wellbeing questionnaire for each phase.